archfirst/angular2-seed-sass/README.md

 # Introduction

-A seed project for Angular 2 apps using Sass and Material.
+A seed project for Angular 2 apps using Sass.
 Derived from [mgechev/angular2-seed](https://github.com/mgechev/angular2-seed).

 It is something similar to the Angular Quick Start but does the entire build with gulp.

-`angular2-seed-material` provides the following features:
+`angular2-seed-sass` provides the following features:

 - Ready to go, statically typed build system using gulp for working with TypeScript.
 - Production and development builds.